Pilot (Breaking Bad)

 "Pilot" (titled "Breaking Bad" on DVD and Blu-ray releases) is the series premiere of the American television crime drama series Breaking Bad.
 The episode was directed and written by series creator and showrunner Vince Gilligan.
 It first aired on AMC on January 20, 2008.

 In the episode, chemistry teacher Walter White (Bryan Cranston) is diagnosed with terminal lung cancer.
 Keeping it a secret from his pregnant wife Skyler (Anna Gunn) and their teenage son Walter Jr. (RJ Mitte), he decides that he wants to spend his last years saving money for his family.
 After going on a drug bust with his brother-in-law and DEA agent Hank Schrader (Dean Norris), Walt spots his former student Jesse Pinkman (Aaron Paul) and later blackmails him into helping him cook methamphetamine in an RV.

-In its initial airing, the pilot received mostly positive reviews from critics, who praised Gilligan for his script and Cranston for his performance.
-At the 60th Primetime Emmy Awards, the episode received various nominations, with Cranston winning the Primetime Emmy Award for Outstanding Lead Actor in a Drama Series and Gilligan earning a nomination for Outstanding Directing.
+The pilot received various nominations at the 60th Primetime Emmy Awards, with Cranston winning the Primetime Emmy Award for Outstanding Lead Actor in a Drama Series and Gilligan earning a nomination for Outstanding Directing.

 Plot

-Walter "Walt" White is a high school chemistry teacher in Albuquerque, New Mexico, living with his pregnant wife, Skyler, and their teenage son Walter Jr., who has cerebral palsy.
-Walt is heavily dissatisfied with his life, feeling overqualified and underpaid as a high school teacher, struggling to make ends meet, resenting his humiliating part-time job at a car wash and failing to satisfy his wife.
+Walter "Walt" White is a high school chemistry teacher living in Albuquerque, New Mexico, with his pregnant wife, Skyler, and their teenage son Walter Jr., who has cerebral palsy.
+Walt is heavily dissatisfied with his life, being forced to work a second job at a car wash in order to support himself and his family along with a lack of physical intimacy in his marriage.

 During Walt's 50th birthday party, his brother-in-law Hank Schrader, a DEA agent, proudly shows the guests a news report detailing his latest drug bust, in which $700,000 of illegal drug money was confiscated.
 Walt appears curious and Hank offers to take him on a ride-along to a bust.
 Meanwhile, Skyler talks to her sister Marie Schrader, Hank's wife, about her pregnancy.

 The next day, Walt collapses at the car wash and is taken to the hospital, where he is told that he has developed inoperable lung cancer and has, at best, two years to live.
-He opts to keep the news from his family.
+He decides to keep the news from his family.
 Returning to work, Walt lashes out at his boss Bogdan Wolynetz and storms out.
 He sits alone at home and ponders the news of his impending death.

 Walt takes the offer to go on the ride-along with Hank and his partner Steven Gomez as they raid a meth lab.
-As DEA agents clear out the house, Walt observes Jesse Pinkman, a former student of his, sneaking out and fleeing.
+As DEA agents clear out the house, Walt observes Jesse Pinkman, a former student of his, fleeing the scene from a neighboring house.
 Later that night, Walt tracks down and blackmails Jesse into helping him produce crystal meth.
 After Walt steals chemistry supplies from the high school, he asks Jesse to purchase an RV to use as their meth lab.